 The laws of physics are unforgiving when it comes to rapid changes in motion.
 Sudden braking or abrupt acceleration can disrupt the balance of the vehicle, causing the tires to lose their grip on the road.
 When braking suddenly, especially on wet or slippery surfaces, the wheels can lock up, leading to a skid.
 On the other hand, rapid acceleration, especially in powerful vehicles or on loose surfaces like gravel, can cause the tires to spin, resulting in a loss of control.
 To mitigate these risks, it’s essential to maintain a steady pace, anticipate stops, and avoid rapid accelerations whenever possible.

 The way a driver steers the vehicle can also contribute to skidding.
-Oversteering, where the driver turns the wheel more than necessary, or understeering, where the turn is insufficient, can lead to skids.
+Oversteering, where the driver turns the wheel more than necessary, or understeering, where the turn is insufficient, can both lead to skids.
 These errors can cause the vehicle’s rear or front to swing out, respectively.
 Maintaining a firm grip on the steering wheel, understanding the vehicle’s dynamics, and practicing smooth steering techniques can go a long way in preventing such incidents.

 Tires are the vehicle’s only point of contact with the road, making their condition paramount for safe driving.
 Worn-out tires with shallow treads are less effective at maintaining grip, especially on wet or slippery surfaces.
 Furthermore, incorrect tire pressure—whether overinflated or underinflated—can alter the tire’s contact patch with the road, leading to reduced traction and increased skid potential.
 Regularly inspecting tires for wear and ensuring they are inflated to the manufacturer’s recommended pressure can significantly reduce the risk of skidding.